EliasNehme/HTPmicroscopy/README.md

 # Overview

+Our proposed hardware prototype for compact PSF engineering is compatible with any phasemask/PSF.
+Specifically, in the paper we demonstrated two common applications: (i) Extended-Depth-Of-Field (EDOF) imaging using a [depth-insensitive PSF](https://ieeexplore.ieee.org/document/9439955), and (ii) Snapshot 3D imaging using the [Tetrapod](https://pubs.acs.org/doi/10.1021/acs.nanolett.5b01396) PSF.
+In [EDOF imaging](#edof-imaging-and-deconvolution), the resulting measurements can be used either directly or after a few iterations of Lucy-Richardson deconvolution.
+As for [snapshot 3d imaging](#snapshot-3d-imaging-and-cellsnap), the resulting 2D measurements need to be post-processed to extract the underlying 3D information.
+This is achieved with CellSnap; A tailored deep neural network architecture trained on an experimental dataset of matched 2D inputs and 3D outputs (see [below](#experimental-dataset)).

+# EDOF imaging and deconvolution

+# Snapshot 3D imaging and CellSnap

 The training of CellSnap is comprised of two phases: training a focus finder and afterward training a conditional 3D segmentation model.
 The dataset for training/testing has been curated from multiple scans of four 96 well plates.
 After discarding non-spherical and low snr spheroids, the resulting dataset consisted of 592 spheroid "views", out of which we use 532 for training and 60 for validation. `Conditional_3D_segmentation_testing.ipynb` demonstrates the application of a pre-trained CellSnap model on another 20 test spheroids not seen during training/validation.

 # System requirements and installation instructions
 * The software was tested on a *Linux* system with Ubuntu version 18.0, equipped with an Nvidia Titan RTX GPU with 24 GB of memory.